waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy: KIMCHI Training
 - Target: Lv21 (Evolution to Gloom).
-- Current Level: 18.
+- Current Level: 19.
 - Method: Lead in battles, then switch to stronger Pokemon (GNEISS/Calcifer) if necessary.
+Use Status moves (Sleep Powder) to safe-switch or chip away with Cut.

 # Tile Mechanics
 - Walkable: FLOOR, WATER (Traversable ONLY via Surf HM03 + Fog Badge.
 Must be used from land tile adjacent to water).